Fennel and Belgian Endive Salad, Dijon and Grapeseed Oil

 - 2 teaspoons Dijon Mustard

-- In a large bowl, toss together the Fennel, Belgian Endive, and Carrot Slices then a little at a time begin stirring in the Dijon Mustard and Grape Seed Oil Dressing.
-Transfer Salad to separate bowl, garnish with sliced radishes and orange segments.
-Top salad with toasted, chopped Macadamia Nuts and the chopped fennel tops.
-Serve.
+- Preparing the Salad Assembly: In a large bowl toss together the Fennel, Belgian Endive, and Carrots.
+Drizzle in the dressing and toss through.
+Transfer Salad to serving plates, garnish with sliced radishes and orange segments.
+Sprinkle over the Macadamia Nuts and chopped fennel leaves.